- Defining Bitcoin

 (3.)
 A Short History Of Bitcoin And Crypto Currency Everyone Should Read by Forbes (Article)

-Bitcoin was created by a mysterious person or group that went by the pseudonym of Satoshi Nakamoto on bitcointalk.org and other communication means regarding Bitcoin.
+Bitcoin was created by a mysterious person or group that went by the pseudonym of Satoshi Nakamoto on bitcointalk.org and other on other forms of communication regarding Bitcoin.
 2011 was the last time Satoshi communicated with anyone but before he disappeared he encouraged the former lead bitcoin core developer Gavin Andresen to continue working on Bitcoin.
 But now, there is no “leader” due to the radical decentralization that the network went through since then.

 Fortunately for us, Bitcoin’s platform is open-source and decentralized which means anyone in the world can audit the code and it is not reliant on the trust of any central entity, rather in the trust of mathematics and cryptography.